Parth-nXp/BrainDiffU-Net/README.md

 The project is divided into five main scripts:

-### 1. `dataset.py`
-   - **Purpose**: Defines the `BrainMRIDataset` class for loading and preprocessing brain MRI images and their corresponding masks.
-   - **Key Functionality**:
-     - `__getitem__()`: Loads an MRI image and its corresponding mask, applies preprocessing (resizing and normalization), and converts them to PyTorch tensors.
-     - `__len__()`: Returns the total number of samples (image-mask pairs).

-### 2. `model.py`
-   - **Purpose**: Implements the U-Net architecture, a widely used model for segmentation tasks.
-   - **Key Functionality**:
-     - Encoder-decoder architecture with skip connections for better spatial detail retention.
-     - `forward()` method that processes the input through the encoder, bottleneck, and decoder to produce segmentation maps.

-### 3. `training.py`
-   - **Purpose**: Contains the `train_node_model()` function to train individual models at each decentralized node.
-   - **Key Functionality**:
-     - Performs training with loss calculation and backpropagation.
-     - Tracks metrics such as the Dice coefficient and IoU during each epoch.
-     - Implements learning rate scheduling for better convergence.

-### 4. `evaluate.py`
-   - **Purpose**: Contains the `evaluate_model()` function to visualize the performance of the trained U-Net model on the test dataset.
-   - **Key Functionality**:
-     - **Visualization**: For a random batch of images from the test set, the original MRI image, the ground truth segmentation mask, and the predicted segmentation mask are displayed side by side.
-This allows qualitative assessment of the model's performance on unseen data.
-     - **Inference**: The model is put into evaluation mode `(model.eval())`, and predictions are generated without gradient computation for efficiency.

-### 5. `main.py`
-   - **Purpose**: Serves as the main entry point for the project, integrating dataset loading, model training, and model evaluation into one cohesive pipeline.
-   - **Key Functionality**:
-     - **Dataset Preparation**: Loads the dataset and splits it into training and testing sets.
-Applies necessary transformations like data augmentation for training.
-     - **Model Initialization**: Instantiates the U-Net model, optimizer, and learning rate scheduler.
-     - **Training and Validation**: Trains the model using the `train_model()` function and tracks the model’s performance on the validation set.
-     - **Evaluation**: After training, the model is evaluated using the `evaluate_model()` function, which visualizes predictions on the test set.
+### 1. `data_utils.py`
+- **Purpose**: Handles dataset distribution across decentralized nodes.
+- **Key Features**:
+  - `split_data_into_nodes`: Splits the dataset into subsets for each node to simulate a decentralized environment.
+  - Ensures balanced data distribution while redistributing leftover samples to the last node.

+### 2. `dataset.py`
+- **Purpose**: Defines the `BrainMRIDataset` class for loading and preprocessing MRI images and segmentation masks.
+- **Key Features**:
+  - `__getitem__`: Loads an MRI image and its mask, applies preprocessing (resizing and normalization), and converts them into PyTorch tensors.
+  - `__len__`: Returns the total number of samples in the dataset.
+  - Supports augmentations using `transforms`.

+### 3. `model.py`
+- **Purpose**: Implements the U-Net architecture for segmentation tasks.
+- **Key Features**:
+  - Encoder-decoder structure with skip connections to preserve spatial details.
+  - `conv_block` for convolutional operations and `forward()` for the model's forward pass.

+### 4. `training.py`
+- **Purpose**: Contains the `train_node_model` function to train individual node models in a decentralized setup.
+- **Key Features**:
+  - Implements the training loop with loss calculation, backpropagation, and optimizer updates.
+  - Tracks metrics like Dice Coefficient and IoU during training.
+  - Supports learning rate scheduling for improved convergence.

+### 5. `metrics.py`
+- **Purpose**: Defines metrics for evaluating segmentation quality.
+- **Key Features**:
+  - `dice_coefficient`: Computes the Dice Similarity Coefficient to measure overlap between predicted and ground truth masks.
+  - `iou`: Calculates Intersection over Union for segmentation accuracy.

+### 6. `utils.py`
+- **Purpose**: Provides utility functions for reproducibility and device initialization.
+- **Key Features**:
+  - `set_seed`: Ensures reproducibility across different runs by setting seeds for NumPy and PyTorch.
+  - `initialize_device`: Detects available GPUs or defaults to CPU for training.

+### 7. `main.py`
+- **Purpose**: Serves as the main script to integrate all components of the framework.
+- **Key Features**:
+  - Loads and preprocesses the dataset, splitting it across nodes.
+  - Initializes U-Net models, optimizers, schedulers, and DataLoaders.
+  - Orchestrates decentralized training with a diffusion process for collaborative learning.
+  - Supports multi-GPU training via `DataParallel`.

 The dataset used in this project comes from two key sources: